50 pages 1 hour read

 Overview

-Barbara Kingsolver’s 2012 novel Flight Behavior presents a compelling symbolic connection between Dellarobia Turnbow, an unhappy farm wife who secretly dreams of running away from it all, and a surprising migration of monarch butterflies that alight upon her in-law’s property in Feathertown, Tennessee.
+Barbara Kingsolver’s 2012 novel Flight Behavior presents a symbolic connection between Dellarobia Turnbow, an unhappy farm wife who secretly dreams of running away from it all, and a surprising migration of monarch butterflies that alight upon her in-laws’ property in Feathertown, Tennessee.
 As the butterflies struggle to survive and reproduce to continue their species, Dellarobia struggles in her efforts to deal with the consequences of her past decisions and the possibility of her new life.
-Her delayed coming-of-age opens up a multitude of options for her and her children.
+Her delayed coming-of-age opens numerous options for her and her children as the novel explores themes of Nature, Life, and Rebirth, The Complexities of Marriage and Motherhood, and Different Americas.

-The novel begins as Dellarobia strides up the family’s mountain path to meet up with a man she plans to sleep with.
+The novel begins as Dellarobia strides up the mountain path on her family’s farm to meet up with a man she plans to sleep with.
 Desperate to do something to sabotage the marriage she is trapped in, Dellarobia sees adultery as a means by which to express her unhappiness.
-When she was seventeen and pregnant, her shotgun marriage to Cub Turnbow seemed to cement her future.
-As she grows resentful and bored of her life as a stay-at-home mom and farmer’s wife, she decides on an act of self-destruction, only to be stopped in her tracks by an fantastic sight: thousands upon thousands of monarch butterflies are hanging from the trees at the top of the High Road trail.
-Believing this is a sign, Dellarobia decides not to pursue the affair and returns to her home a changed woman.
+When she was 17 and pregnant, her marriage to Cub Turnbow seemed to cement her future.